vadymuxd/searching-the-fox/WORKER_PLAN.md

 - Protect endpoint with `CRON_SECRET`
 - Add rate limiting to prevent abuse
 - Update Render worker to process both `manual` and `cron` runs
+- **Note:** The JobSpy API on Render supports `hours_old` parameter - verified in `main.py` that it accepts this parameter and converts it to a date filter

 **Testing Plan:**
 - Manually trigger the cron endpoint (with secret)
-- Verify `search_runs` rows created for all users
+- Verify `search_runs` rows created for all users with correct parameters
+- **Verify `hours_old` is set to 3 (not the user's last search value)**
-- Verify Render worker processes them
+- Verify Render worker processes them correctly
-- Verify users see new jobs appear
+- Verify users see new jobs appear (only from last 3 hours)
 - Test at actual scheduled time (deploy and wait)
 - Monitor for 24 hours to ensure all cron jobs fire
 - Check users receive fresh jobs at scheduled times

-**Success Criteria:** Automated searches run on schedule; all users receive fresh jobs; no failures.
+**Success Criteria:** Automated searches run on schedule; all users receive fresh jobs from the last 3 hours; no failures.

----

-### Release 7 – Advanced Observability & Optimization

-**Goal:** Monitor system health and optimize performance.

-**User Value:** Faster, more reliable searches through performance improvements and proactive issue detection.

-**Implementation:**
-- Create admin dashboard showing:
-  - Search run success/failure rates
-  - Average search duration
-  - Queue depth
-  - Errors by type
-- Add alerting:
-  - Email when failure rate exceeds threshold
-  - Slack notification for critical errors
-- Optimize queue processing:
-  - Increase worker concurrency based on load
-  - Skip inactive users (no login in 30 days)
-  - Prioritize manual searches over cron
-- Add database indexes for query performance

-**Testing Plan:**
-- Access admin dashboard
-- Verify metrics display correctly
-- Trigger alerts intentionally
-- Verify notifications received
-- Load test with 100 simulated users
-- Verify queue processes efficiently

-**Success Criteria:** Dashboard works; alerts fire correctly; system handles load gracefully.

 ## 5. Benefits of the Updated Plan

 - **Immediate UX win:** Users gain cross-device visibility in Release 3 (after foundational work in releases 1-2).
-- **Scalable and resilient:** Releases 5-6 introduce queue-driven processing, better error handling, and flexibility to scale worker capacity.
+- **Scalable and resilient:** Releases 4-5 introduce queue-driven processing, better error handling, and flexibility to scale worker capacity.
 - **Incremental risk:** Each release is small and testable end-to-end with real users, reducing chances of breaking existing Render functionality.
 - **Aligned triggers:** Manual searches, cron jobs, and any future integrations share the same infrastructure, simplifying maintenance.
 - **Reuses existing components:** The plan leverages existing `LoadingInsight` and `Timer` components, minimising new UI development.
 - **Clear testing path:** Each release has explicit testing scenarios, making it easier to validate and catch issues early.
+- **Smart scheduling:** Automated searches always use "Last 3 hours" filter to fetch only recent jobs, optimizing performance and relevance.

 ## 6. Notes on Existing Components